The narcotics effects you may experience can range from mild to severe. After regular use of the drug, you may become addicted.

 Narcotics Effects on the Body

-The increasing number of narcotics-related emergency room visits speaks volumes on narcotics effects on the body.
-In 2008, emergency department visits across the U.S. reached a total of 305,885 admissions, according to the Substance Abuse & Mental Health Services Administration.
-This total represents a 111 percent increase in admission rates since 2004.
+The increasing number of narcotics-related emergency room visits speaks volumes on narcotics effects on us all.
+In 2024, emergency department visits across the U.S. reached a total of 8,378,593 admissions, according to the Substance Abuse & Mental Health Services Administration.
+Of those cases relating to opioids over 37% came from prescriptions and 29% came from fentanyl alone.

-Narcotics effects on the body can range from mild to severe at any given time depending on the health of the user and how long they’ve been using.
-Over time, narcotics work to weaken body and brain functions leaving a person completely dependent on the drug.
+Narcotics effects on the body can range from mild to severe at any given time depending on the user’s health and how long they’ve been taking drugs.
+Over time, narcotics weaken body and independent brain functions, leaving a person completely addicted to the drug.

 Brain and Body Effects

-Narcotics, a class of drugs derived from the opium plant, come in the form prescription drugs and street drugs.
-Some of the more commonly used narcotics include:
+Narcotics is a class of drugs derived from the opium plan and come in the form prescription drugs and street drugs.
+Some commonly used narcotics are the following:

 - Meperidine